IMp6sd/Email-tool/README.md

 # Email-tool
-every dependancie used in this project comes with pythons installation so you dont do download nothing but python
+every dependancie used in this project comes with pythons installation so you dont  download nothing but python